Innovative Field: History

 After the Rhinos left the stadium for PAETEC Park in 2005, the Rochester Red Wings became the sole full-time tenant.
 As a result, the Wings made upgrades to the park to make the stadium a better baseball facility.
 The first notable upgrade, the installation of a new 24 ft by 32 ft video scoreboard in left field, was completed in time for the 2010 season.
 Originally, a new grass turf was to be installed following the 2006 season to replace the grass that has been beat up over the years from extensive use in baseball, soccer, and lacrosse.
 No such replacement was made for 2007, but work commenced following that season and a new grass surface with an improved drainage system was installed prior to the 2008 season.

-Faced with a requirement of major renovations to PNC Field, the New York Yankees' Triple-A Scranton/Wilkes-Barre Yankees chose to temporarily relocate their operations to Innovative Field for 2012 to allow renovations to their stadium to be completed in one season rather than being spread over two to three years.
-The team played half its games at Innovative Field sharing the stadium with the Red Wings.
+Faced with a requirement of major renovations to PNC Field, the New York Yankees' Triple-A affiliate, the Scranton/Wilkes-Barre Yankees, chose to temporarily relocate their operations to Frontier Field for 2012 to allow renovations to their stadium to be completed in one season rather than being spread over two to three years.
+The team played half its games in Rochester, sharing the stadium with the Red Wings.
 While based in Rochester the team was branded as the Empire State Yankees.

-In 2020, with the Triple-A baseball season cancelled due to the COVID-19 pandemic, Innovative Field hosted the Toronto Blue Jays taxi squad while the Blue Jays played at Sahlen Field in Buffalo after the government of Canada denied them permission to play at Rogers Centre for the 2020 MLB season due to pandemic restrictions.
+In 2020, with the Triple-A baseball season cancelled due to the COVID-19 pandemic, Frontier Field hosted the Toronto Blue Jays taxi squad while the Blue Jays played at Sahlen Field in Buffalo after the government of Canada denied them permission to play at Rogers Centre for the 2020 MLB season due to pandemic restrictions.